suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/snowman.md

----
-title: Do you want to build a Snowman?
+# Do you want to build a Snowman?
-draft: true
----

 In this assignment, you'll build a _less grim_ variation of a popular game: